J-Horensma/path_tools/README.md

 ### **Syntax:**
 #### recursive_copy_with_progress(SOURCE_PATH, DESTINATION_PATH)
 ### **Description:**
-This function, calculates and displays the total number of files and bytes to be copied, then recursively copies all files and folders, within a chosen folder path, while displaying a progress bar and an ETA.
+This function, first calculates and displays the total number of files and bytes to be copied, from a folder path, then recursively copies all files and folders, within the chosen folder path, while displaying a progress bar and an ETA, until finished.

 ### **Example:**
 ![Alt text](Images/recursive_copy_with_progress.png)